 Factors influencing the cost of critical illness in Canada

-Several factors influence the cost of critical illness insurance in Canada.
+Several factors influence the cost of critical illness insurance in Canada, including age, health status, coverage amount and smoking status of the individual.
 Take a look at some of the most prominent ones:

 - Age: Premiums increase with age as the risk of developing a critical illness rises